roverwing/RoverWingLibrary/docs/top.rst

 .. function:: void waitForButton(uint8_t button)

+.. function:: bool waitForButton(uint8_t button, int timeout)

    Pauses execution of the program until the button is pressed.

    :param uint8_t button: button to be pressed.
 Can be a pin number or a
        defined constant such as ``BUTTON_A``.
+   :param int timeout: timeout in milliseconds (optional).
+If this parameter
+       is given, the function will wait until either the button is pressed (in which case it returns ``true``) or given number of milliseconds passes (in which case it returns ``false``).
+If no timeout parameter is given, the function doesn't return any value.

 LEDs